strata-mvc/strata/docs/controllers.md

 In other words, you wouldn't have access to this shortcode if another controller was called (or if the request did not match any controller).
 Shortcodes that need to be applied in multiple areas much be declared the regular Wordpress way to make it aware of the shortcode, but can be routed to a controller using [\Strata\Router::callback()]({{ site.baserl }}/docs/routes/).

-Generating shortcodes like these is useful when using the [FormHelper]({{ site.baserl }}/docs/helpers/formhelper/) or when generating data that needs to be manipulated right form CMS data.

 ## Before and after